Chr1sC0de/pymethods/README.md

 ````

 # Examples

-in depth examples are located in the ./testsJupyter folder
+in depth examples are located in the ./testsJupyter folder, TBD